OkayJerry/flame-gui/index.md

 Located at the bottom of the main page is the **Element View**.
 ### Expanding Elements
-By pressing the `▶` button found within the index column, the element belonging to that index will be expanding -- bringing into the rest of its attributes into view.
+By pressing the `▶` button found within the index column, the element belonging to that index will be expand -- bringing into the rest of its attributes into view.
 ### Insert, Edit, and Remove Elements
 By right-clicking the **Element View**, you will be presented with three options:
 1. [Insert Element](#inserting-elements)